yanox2/electron-template/README.md

 #### `preloadFile`
 Specifies the preload script.
 The default preload script defines a communication bridge between the main and renderer processes.
-If you don't need a preload script, you can omit this argument or pass `undefined`.

 ```typescript
 // File: src/ipc/preload.cts